About The Institute

 We’re bringing insurance litigation down from the clouds and focusing in on the current issues relating to both substantive matters and trial techniques in our field.
 ILIA members are dynamic and experienced insurance law practitioners who seek to engage in professional development through salient programs and publications, and who wish to promote collegiality and cooperation throughout our nationwide network.
 As an institute of Litigation Counsel of America, an honorary society comprised of pre-eminent trial lawyers and litigators throughout the U.S. and Canada, ILIA envisions being an established resource for information or representation in all matters relating to insurance law.

-LCA’s 2017 Spring Conference & Celebration of Fellows
+LCA’s 2017 Fall Conference & Celebration of Fellows

 Does a Bear Hide Rug Constitute a 'Fur' for Insurance Purposes?

 Our colleague from the 49th State, James K. Wilkens, tells us what it's like to practice law and live in the Great State of Alaska

 After completing my first legal job as a trial lawyer with the Department of Justice in Washington DC.
 I announced I intended to move to Alaska to practice law.
 One of my colleagues provided best wishes, but wondered aloud why I would leave the country.
 Well, Alaska is remote, but not that remote.

 I am frequently asked what it is like to practice law in Alaska.
 As much as I may like to claim there is something unique and wonderful about Alaska, it is not much different than trying cases elsewhere.
 We have the same basic judicial systems found in other states.
 Alaska state courts have largely adopted the federal rules of procedure and evidence, so one would find little surprise in procedural and evidentiary rules.